oeg-upm/k-flares/README.md

-# k-flares

-K-Adaptera and more for Flares challenge

-Old K-Adapter repo: Infusing Knowledge into Pre-Trained Models with Adapters
+# K-Adapter: Infusing Knowledge into Pre-Trained Models with Adapters
 This repository is the official implementation of the paper "K-Adapter: Infusing Knowledge into Pre-Trained Models with Adapters", ACL-IJCNLP 2021 Findings.

 In the K-adapter paper, we present a flexible approach that supports continual knowledge infusion into large pre-trained models (e.g. RoBERTa in this work).